SAM0692/DynamicMenus/README.md

 java -jar standalone.jar

-If the default port is taken you can change the port for the execution by simply adding -httpPort=<PORT-NUMBER> at the end of the line.
+If the default port is taken you can change the port for the execution by simply adding -httpPort=PORT-NUMBER at the end of the line.

 After a few seconds the embedded server will be up and you will be able to access the application with the adress:

-localhost:<PORT-NUMBER>/standalone/
+localhost:PORT-NUMBER/standalone/